k3jph/k3jph.github.io/_posts/2025/2025-09-07-thomas-arundell-of-wardour-hero-of-empire.md

 a hero in the Habsburg court.

-{% include inset.html width="6" placement="right"
-title="Imperial Grant to Thomas Arundell" text="
+:::callout{title="Imperial Grant to Thomas Arundell"}

 #### Translated from the original Latin

 The remarkable virtues by which you continue to make your noble lineage ever more distinguished, both at home and abroad, such as that you first imbued your heart with a liberal education, then visited foreign provinces, observed the